YanjieGao/testdoc/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Create an issue
-about: Report an issue encountered while using OpenPAI
+about: Report an issue encountered while operating OpenPAI

 ---